Understanding the Pattern Triad

 Once the client and I have chosen some areas of the body (and of personal growth process) to work with, I use the approaches and techniques as described via the links (primarily on the brochure page) to assist in setting and reaching goals.
 The degree of organization with which that is managed is very much up to the client - and this aspect needs to be discussed if the client is serious about progress.
 In a sense, the easy part is the freedom from acute pain and the recovery of full and pain-free physical function.
 And this usually occurs in the early stages of therapy.
 There may always be some degree of chronic pain, although this may only be felt when the musculature is approaching the state wherein hypertonicity again becomes unconscious, and the tissues are in danger of being damaged again.

-Here is where the preventative health maintenance benefits are truly realised.
+Here is where the preventative health maintenance benefits are truly realized.
 At this point the responsibly aware individual exercises choice to adjust his/her activity according to healthy long-term goals.

 You may want to record the reading.
 None of my work or writing is intended to replace or discourage the appropriate use of medical attention and/or treatment, but is intended as educationally informative for overall health enhancement and preventative maintenance.